haroonfayyaz/haroonfayyaz/README.md

 ## 🚀 About Me

-I'm a passionate **Software Engineer** with over 4 years of experience in designing and developing scalable, high-performance full-stack applications.
-I specialize in **Python**, **MERN stack**, and cloud-based solutions, with a track record of reducing application response times, optimizing system performance, and leading successful development teams.
+I'm a passionate **Software Engineer** with 6+ years of experience in designing and developing scalable, high-performance full-stack applications.
+I specialize in **Python**, **Django**, **Flask, JavaScript, React, Node, Next.js, TypeScript, & Nest.js** and cloud-based solutions, with a track record of reducing application response times, optimizing system performance, and leading successful development teams.

 I believe in continuous learning and leveraging innovative technologies to solve complex problems.